shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 She snapped shut the most dinged up latch first.
 The room seemed to suddenly get quieter.
 One by one, she clasped the other three latches.
 She got back up to her feet, trying to ignore the twisted feeling creeping up her thighs.

 "Ok, I got this," she mouthed, but no sound came out.
 She spoke silently.
 What?
 That’s weird… She grabbed her muzzle and touched her tongue.
 They were both still there and intact.
 She blew on her hands.
 Cool air flowed across her furry paws.
 It all seemed to work normally, but no sound came out.
 She lifted a foot up and stomped.
 Still no sound.
 She grabbed her wolf ears.
 They were still there, perked up like usual.
-She stomped her foot several times.
+She stomped her feet several times.
 Nothing.
 She reached for a screwdriver and tapped it on the counter.
 Nothing.
 Not even a little ping.

 Her breathing increased in speed.
 She reached for anything.
 Nothing she picked up or slammed made any noise.
 Was she going deaf?
-Were these boots cursed?
+Were the boots cursed?

 SLAM!
 The wind came through and knocked the unhinged door to the ground.
 It was the first noise Ersie had heard in what felt like an eternity.
 So, the door can still make noise.
 Why can’t Ersie?
 She picked up a screwdriver and tossed it at the door.
 PING!
 It bounced off the door and under a table.
 She breathed a silent sigh of relief.

 By now the tingling sensation had progressed up her legs, waist, and to her belly button.
 The top half of her was still wolf, but the bottom half was all cat.
 She ran her wolf fingers through her belly fur.
 Underneath, her scar was still intact on both sides of the transformation threshold.
 Her stomache fur was still white.
 She turned and examined her hips.
 Orange fur was creeping up her side, leaving darker stripes in their wake.
 This is an unusual fur pattern for a wolf.
 She grabbed a hold of her tail, now that she had a passable ability to balance.
 It was long, slender, and orange with dark orange stripes.
 A tuft of red fur tipped the end of it.
 The tail felt very alien, like an old friend getting a face change, but at the same time like a breath of fresh air.

 This was a bit more than expected.
 She had hoped that her feet would transform so she could fit in the boots.
-But how could she be dense?
+But how could she be so dense?
 Of course the transformation would cover her whole body.
-At least the transformation is mildly ticklish.
+At least the transformation is only mildly ticklish.
 It could be worse.

 A sharp pain arced up her back.
 Instead of transforming the fur, her old fur was peeling off!
 Her black fur on her back draped over her back like a jacket, and underneath was more orange-striped fur.
 She tried pulling it off, hoping to rip it off like a bandage.
 No such luck: it moved at its own pace.
 She wanted to scream, but no one would hear.
 No one would hear!
 She screamed as loud as she could.
 No one heard.
 In the middle of her workshop, in the middle of the village, she screamed as loud as she could, but she didn't make a single sound.
 Still, letting it all out gave her a modicum of comfort, as her back skin hung over her shoulder like a cape, flapping in the breeze.